 - Record a baby crying and play it for your cat.
 Start on a low volume and work up to louder volume and longer duration, using positive attention and rewards.

 - Invite a friend or family member to bring their baby over for visits.
 Let the baby sit on your lap, let your cat sniff the child while offering praise to your pet at the same time.

 - Let your cat investigate the new nursery.
 It'll help your cat feel like it's part of the household.

 Avoid Too Many Changes

 Keep your cat's routine the same as much as possible.
 A predictable routine reduces a cat's stress and prevents a host of problems.
 Ask others to help make sure that your cat gets fed, brushed, and entertained in the usual manner.

-Don't go overboard and give your cat extra, compensating attention prior to the baby's arrival because it will be impossible to keep that up once you have the baby at home.
-But do enlist family members to help your cat feel like a valued member of the family.
-Let all the adults and kids in your household know how they can help keep both your cat and baby safe, happy, and on peaceful terms.
+However, avoid going overboard by giving your cat extra, compensating attention prior to the baby's arrival.
+It'll be impossible to keep up your high level of attention once your baby arrives home.
+Instead, enlist family and friends to help your cat feel like a valued member of the family.
+Everyone in your household can help keep both your cat and baby safe, happy, and living together on peaceful terms.